tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 8. `given`-`match`

 We implement the casing using `given`-`match` construct, When an object isn't specified this construct tests the topic variable initialized to the argument passed to `given` against the following cases using the smartmatch operator(`~~`).
 We execute the block of the first matching case and instantly exit the `given` block.
 It is possible to proceed

+Note that smartmatch operator is the default operator used by `match`, you can explicity use one.

 ```
-# output: Num, 42
+# Output: Num, 42
 given 34 {
     match Num { say "Num"; proceed }
     match 42  { say "42" }